 This also means it is not suitable to continue to deliver the podiatry and mental health clinics that run there.

 While the outcome was clear, a decision has not been made yet.
-Read more information about our engagement work.

 The evaluation found there to be lots of reasons why the hospital is no longer suitable for health and care provision.